Gregoofolio/hearthstone-view-card-app/README.md

 # hearthstone-view-card-app
-Simple hearthstone app to show cards deatils based on AngularJS.
+Simple hearthstone app to show cards details based on AngularJS.

 Notice this isn't final version of app.